Step One: Recognizing perfectionism and self-hate.

 You are extremely hard on yourself and are a constant perfectionist.

 And you try to control your life all the time and, perhaps, the lives of the people around you as well.

 Failure is generally unacceptable to you.

 You constantly worry that you are not good enough in some or many ways.

-You feel like you have to earn love by doing or being more.
+And you feel like you have to earn love by doing or being more.

-Criticism is unbearable to you.
+Criticism feels unbearable to you.

-You constantly feel ashamed or embarrassed for normal mistakes or for no real reason at all.
+And you constantly feel ashamed or embarrassed for normal mistakes or for no real reason at all.

 When we have been caught up in patterns of self-hate for a while, it can be hard to let go of them.

 Therefore, the first step in recovering from self-hate is to recognize our patterns for what they are and to realize that we do not really understand how to love ourselves.